Dealing With Complaints - General Guidelines

 Flowers are damaged or dead:

 We very rarely send out anything that is dead or damaged and customers are prone to exaggerate.
-However it can happen and reasons are such as: they were damaged or bruised in transit, an overnight box has been squashed or badly handled, the water or beads have come out from the aqua pack, the roses have their weathering petals for protection which can look like they are damaged when there are not.
+However it can happen and some of the reasons are: they were damaged or bruised in transit, an overnight box has been squashed or badly handled, the water or beads have come out from the aqua pack, the roses have their weathering petals for protection which can look like they are damaged when they are not.
 In all of these examples, we need to see a photo within 24 hours and can decide from there.
 Most times there are a small number of affected flowers and a small refund can be made.
 If particularly bad, we can make a resend and even an upgrade.
 On very rare occasions should we give a full refund.

 Sometimes there are multiple problems and a combination of the above.
 In difficult situations, a complaint can be escalated and dealt with by a senior member of staff or director.
 This should be avoided if possible but is an option for the very extreme cases.
 In particular, it should be referred to a senior person for corporate customers and VIP customers.